Mdtr3002/pwa-research/README.md

 #### Development process:

-- Building a progressive web app is cheaper than developing a native app.
+- Building a progressive web app is **cheaper** than developing a native app.
 In the case of the native app, you will have to learn the language and build a version for each platform.
 This means you need at least two versions for iOS and Android, and the resources to maintain and update each version.
 Depending on the purpose and complexity of the app, this requires a lot of time and money.
-- A progressive web app is faster to build and update with one single codebase for various platforms.
+- A progressive web app is **faster to build and update** with one single codebase for various platforms.
 With responsive design, you just need one version of the app, and it will display in an identical manner on all devices.
-- PWA bypasses the cumbersome App Store requirements since all the users need is a web browser and a URL.
+- PWA **bypasses** the cumbersome App Store requirements since all the users need is a web browser and a URL.
 Many PWA features are supported by popular browsers such as Chrome, Safari, Firefox, and Edge.
 This makes it easier for your app to reach a large audience in a short time.
 - However, the Store requirements prevent poor-quality apps from being published.
 Publishing an app can increase your reliability and give users more confidence to access your app.
-Stores can also promote your business: being featured in an App Store can give you a quick branding and sales boost.
+Stores can also promote your business: being featured in an App Store can give you a quick **branding and sales boost**.

 #### Security:

-- PWAs have to run under HTTPS.
+- PWAs have to run under **HTTPS**.
 These security protocols ensure that no exchanges between the client and the server are tampered with.
 In a secure environment, customers can enter personal details and credit card information without the worry they might be stolen.
-- Compared to PWA, with a native app, you have the option to build in many security measures.
+- Compared to PWA, with a native app, you have the option to build in many **security measures**.
 In addition, users are more likely to trust an app than a URL, as it needs to pass the App Store’s security requirements before getting published.

 #### Installation:

-- A PWA requires no App Store or installation.
+- A PWA requires **no App Store or installation**.
 From the browser, visitors can bookmark and add the app to their home screen with a few taps.
 The PWA will show up on the home screen, in their app directory, send notifications, and integrate into system settings.
 - A PWA doesn’t take up as much space as an app.
 With just an URL, visitors can access and share the app with their friends.
 There’s also no need to update the app, as it always displays the most recent version upon launching.

 #### Performance:

-- PWA loads faster.
+- PWA **loads faster**.
 At the heart of any PWA is service workers, scripts that run in the background and separate from the web page.
 With service workers, you can manage offline requests, prefetch, and cache certain resources, sync data with a remote server, and more.
-- PWA runs from a browser, which means that there will be latency and more battery consumption than the native app.
+- PWA runs from a browser, which means that there will be **latency** and more **battery consumption** than the native app.
 A native app can tie into the underlying operating system.
 It can access device hardware to do more calculations and deliver a better experience to your customers.

 #### Functionality:

-- PWAs have access to a range of device features (such as push notifications, camera, and geolocation), but they might be limited compared to native apps due to browser security and permission restrictions.
+- PWAs have access to a range of device features (such as push notifications, camera, and geolocation), but they might be **limited** compared to native apps due to browser security and permission restrictions.
-- Native apps have full access to all device features and sensors, allowing for more comprehensive use of hardware functionalities, including advanced features like Bluetooth, NFC, and background processing.
+- Native apps have **full access** to all device features and sensors, allowing for more comprehensive use of hardware functionalities, including advanced features like Bluetooth, NFC, and background processing.

 ## V. When to make your application into a PWA:

 ### Summary on the reasons why progressive web apps help retain users:

-- Easy onboarding: You can simply add the progressive web app to your home screen.
+- **Easy onboarding:** You can simply add the progressive web app to your home screen.
 No registration is required.
-- No need to download: Because there’s no need to download a PWA, users don’t have to worry about storage space on their devices.
+- **No need to download:** Because there’s no need to download a PWA, users don’t have to worry about storage space on their devices.
 Many apps get uninstalled because of this.
-- Push notifications: Like those from native apps, these keep users informed of any updates in your business.
+- **Push notifications:** Like those from native apps, these keep users informed of any updates in your business.
-- Time & Money: PWAs are easy and cheaper to develop than typical apps.
+- **Time & Money:** PWAs are easy and cheaper to develop than typical apps.
 If you’re starting from scratch, you’re probably better off starting with a progressive web app as it will get to market faster.
-- Offline capability: enabling users to access and use the app even without an internet connection.
+- **Offline capability:** enabling users to access and use the app even without an internet connection.
-- Broad reach: can be distributed through app stores and web browsers
+- **Broad reach:** can be distributed through app stores and web browsers

-One reason brands develop native apps is to cater to users who return to their websites to perform specific actions frequently.
+One reason brands develop native apps is to cater to users who return to their websites to **perform specific actions frequently**.
 Apps make it easier for these functions to be performed without going to the brand’s website.
 They also have characteristics that make them fun to use.

 You can use progressive apps in the same situations native apps are used—for applications you expect your visitors to visit frequently.